sigsep/open-unmix-pytorch/README.md

 * __`umx`__ is trained on the regular [MUSDB18](https://sigsep.github.io/datasets/musdb.html) which is bandlimited to 16 kHz do to AAC compression.
 This model should be used for comparison with other (older) methods for evaluation in [SiSEC18](sisec18.unmix.app).

+We provide a [notebook on google colab](https://colab.research.google.com/drive/1mijF0zGWxN-KaxTnd0q6hayAlrID5fEQ) to experiment with open-unmix and to separate files online without any installation setup.

 ### Separation Parameters

 The separation can be controlled with additional parameters that influence the performance of the separation